armandocomellas1/awesome-books-es6/README.md

 ## Description of the project:

-- This is a collectino of what ever book you must like.
+- This is a collection of what ever book you must like.
 - The purpose of this project is to show the interactivity with the UI buttons, adding and removing element.

 ### Prerequisites